-There are a lot of options available for people interested in law enforcement careers with the U.S. Military have quite a few options.
-In addition to the four primary war-fighting branches, one branch offers a unique merging of law enforcement and national defense: careers with the United States Coast Guard.
+Those who are interested in law enforcement careers with the U.S. Military have quite a few options.
+In addition to the four primary war-fighting branches, one branch offers a unique merging of law enforcement and national defense: the United States Coast Guard.

-Whatever your interests in criminology or criminal justice, the Coast Guard literally has it all.
-From immigration enforcement to drug interdiction and everything in between, members of the U.S. Coast Guard protect and patrol the shores of the United States, enforcing federal laws and maritime law.
-They also serve as the preeminent marine search and rescue providers, as well as maintain war-fighting capabilities in support of the United States Navy.
+Whatever your interest might be in criminology or criminal justice, the Coast Guard literally has it all.
+From immigration enforcement to drug interdiction and everything in between, members of the U.S. Coast Guard protect and patrol the shores of America, enforcing both federal and maritime law.
+They also serve as the preeminent marine search and rescue providers, and they maintain war-fighting capabilities in support of the U.S. Navy.

 U.S. Coast Guard History

-The coast guard traces its roots to 1790 with the creation of a system of cutters within the Department of the Treasury, making it one of the oldest law enforcement organizations in the United States.
-The agency was tasked with enforcing tariffs and laws pertaining to trade.
+The Coast Guard traces its roots to 1790 when a system of cutters was created within the Department of the Treasury, making it one of the oldest law enforcement organizations in the U.S. The agency was tasked with enforcing tariffs and laws pertaining to trade.

-Soon after its creation the service - which came to first be called the Revenue Cutters, then "system of cutters" and eventually the Revenue Cutter Service - was granted the authority to board all U.S. ships within 4 miles of shore and all foreign vessels within U.S. waters.
+The service was first called the Revenue Cutters, then "system of cutters," and, finally, the Revenue Cutter Service.
+It was granted the authority to board all U.S. ships within four miles of shore, as well as all foreign vessels within U.S. waters.

-In 1915, the Revenue Cutter Service merged with the U.S. Life-Saving Service, which included a system of safeguards to aid sailors in the event of a shipwreck.
-The new service was named the United States Coast Guard and has taken a unique place among both federal law enforcement agencies and the armed forces.
+The Revenue Cutter Service merged with the U.S. Life-Saving Service in 1915, which included a system of safeguards to aid sailors in the event of a shipwreck.
+This new service was named the United States Coast Guard and it has taken a unique place among both federal law enforcement agencies and the armed forces.

-From its inception, the Coast Guard was an agent of the Treasury, until it was transferred to the newly created Department of Homeland Security after the terrorist attacks of September 11, 2001.
-Since then, the guard has continued its dual role of enforcing the law and defending the nation, patrolling the shores and inland waterways of the U.S. and providing wartime support to the U.S. Navy overseas.
+The Coast Guard was an agent of the Treasury from its inception until it was transferred to the newly created Department of Homeland Security after the terrorist attacks of Sept.
+11, 2001.
+The Guard has continued its dual role of enforcing the law and defending the nation since then, patrolling the shores and inland waterways of the U.S. and providing wartime support to the U.S. Navy overseas.

 What the U.S. Coast Guard Does